 The museum is housed in part of the Corner House in Market Street in the centre of the town (postcode OX7 3PN).
-It is open this year from 1st April to 1st October on Saturdays 10 to 12 noon, Sundays and Bank Holiday Mondays 2.30 to 4.30 p.m, also on Fridays during August from 10.00 to 12 noon.
-On Saturday 9th September the Museum will be open from 10 am till 4 pm to welcome visitors to the Tour of Britain Cycle Race event.
-On Street Fair day 16th September the museum is open from 10 am to 5 pm.
-Thre are five rooms to explore.
+Between Easter and September it is open on Saturdays 10 to 12 noon, Sundays and Bank Holiday Mondays 2.30 to 4.30 p.m, also on Fridays during August from 10.00 to 12 noon.
+There are five rooms to explore.

 To request access at other times, please contact the Curator, Celia Faulkner, 01608 810656 or Janet Jeffs, Tel: 01608 810709.
 The Curator's email is firstname.lastname@example.org, or email email@example.com.